ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * Software Attestation
 * Hardware Attestation

-These attributes are used for various purposes such as:

-* ensuring the request is made to the correct service or service instance
-* authorizing access to APIs and resources
-* providing an audit trail of requests within a system
-* providing context for other decisions made within a service

-There are several methods defined to perform this authentication.
-Some of the most common include:
+There are several methods defined to perform service-to-service authentication.
+The most common mechanisms include:

 * TLS authentication of the server using X.509 certificates and client bearer token, encoded as JWTs.
 * Mutual TLS authentication using X.509 certificate for both client and server.
 * TLS authentication of the server and HTTP request signing using a secret key.

+These authentication mechanisms establish a cryptographically verifiable identity for the communicating party, which can then be used for further policy enforcement.

 {{arch-chain}} illustrates the communication between different workloads.
 Two aspects are important to highlight: First, there is a need to consider the interaction with workloads that are external